michalc/lowhaio-redirect/README.md

 ## Method and body changing

+The default behavior is as below.

+- 301, 302 redirects from a POST are converted to GETs with empty bodies; all other requests do not change methods and bodies.

-By default, for 301, 302 and 303 redirects, HEAD and GET requests are redirected with unchanged methods and bodies, and other methods are converted into GETs with empty bodies.
-For 307 and 308 redirects, the method and bodies are always unchanged.
+- 303 redirects, all non HEAD and GET requests are converted to GETs with empty bodies.

+- 307 and 308 redirects, the method and bodies are always unchanged.

 Note however, that an unchanged body is actually _not_ guaranteed by this wrapper.
 For each request the function passed as the `body` argument is called, and it may return different things on each call.
 It is up the the developer to handle this case as needed: there is no one-size-fits all approach, since for streaming requests, the body may not be available again.
-In many cases, a redirect that expects a resubmission of a large upload may be an error; or if an API is never expected to return a redirect, _not_ using this wrapper may be a viable option.
+In many cases, a redirect that expects a resubmission of a large upload may be an error; or if an API is never expected to return a redirect, _not_ using this wrapper at all may be a viable option, and instead a few lines of code that raises an exception if a redirect is returned from the server.

 ## Customise redirects